-1. Each party, attorney, other representative of a party or witness appearing at the hearing shall complete a written Notice of Appearance and oath, as appropriate, that will be submitted to the Hearing Officer at the commencement of the hearing.
-All Notices of Appearance shall become part of the record.

-2. All oral testimony must be given under oath or affirmation to be admissible.

-3. Each party shall have these rights:

-a.
-To call and examine witnesses;

-b.
-To introduce exhibits;
+- 1. Each party, attorney, other representative of a party or witness appearing at the hearing shall complete a written Notice of Appearance and oath, as appropriate, that will be submitted to the Hearing Officer at the commencement of the hearing.
+All Notices of Appearance shall become part of the record. - 2.
+All oral testimony must be given under oath or affirmation to be admissible. - 3.
+Each party shall have these rights: - a.
+To call and examine witnesses; - b.
+To introduce exhibits, provided that the party provides the exhibits to the Rent Adjustment Program and serves copies to the other party not less than seven (7) days before the hearing unless the party has good cause for late filing;

-c.
-To cross-examine opposing witnesses on any matter relevant to the issues even if that issue was not raised on direct examination;

-d.
-To impeach any witness regardless of which party called first called him or her to testify;

-e.
-To rebut the evidence against him or her;

-f.
-To cross-examine an opposing party or their agent even if that party did not testify on his or her own behalf or on behalf of their principal.

-4. Unless otherwise specified in these Regulations or OMC Chapter 8.22, the rules of evidence applicable to administrative hearings contained in the California Administrative Procedures Act (California Government Code Section 11513) shall apply.
+- c.
+To cross-examine opposing witnesses on any matter relevant to the issues even if that issue was not raised on direct examination; - d.
+To impeach any witness regardless of which party called first called him or her to testify; - e.
+To rebut the evidence against him or her; - f.
+To cross-examine an opposing party or their agent even if that party did not testify on his or her own behalf or on behalf of their principal; - g.
+A party who fails to file a timely response to a petition is prohibited from calling or examining witnesses or introducing oral or written evidence and is limited to cross-examination, unless the party has good cause for failing to file a response. - 4.
+Unless otherwise specified in these Regulations or OMC Chapter 8.22, the rules of evidence applicable to administrative hearings contained in the California Administrative Procedures Act (California Government Code Section 11513) shall apply.